 An event is triggered when a room is deleted.
 This event is not throttled.

 Yjs document is updated when a user makes a change to a Yjs doc connected to a room.
-This event is throttled at five minutes and, as such, may not be triggered for every write.
+This event is throttled at five seconds and, as such, may not be triggered for every write.

 event will be triggered shortly after.
-If the user writes to storage again at
+If the user writes to

-event will be triggered 5 minutes after the
+will be triggered 5 seconds after the first event was sent, around 1:00 pm and 5

 An event is triggered when a comment is created.
 This event is not throttled.